-You're told what shape you have to do from a drawing and you're problem solving, and I think that at the end of the day you're probably 50 per cent a shape-maker, and 50 per cent a problem-solver.
-That's how I saw myself ...
-So how do I make this?
-How do I do this?
-73
+You're told what shape you have to do from a drawing and you're problem solving, and I think that at the end of the day you're probably 50 per cent a shape-maker,

 Patternmaking, then, is cohesion of manual craft, tacit knowledge, intellectual understanding and aesthetic consideration.
-This process results in a myriad of decisions that the patternmaker must make, all of which can affect the ultimate form of the final product, although they are rarely recognised as possessing design expertise.
-Patternmaking may not constitute 'design' in the authorial sense of original creativity, but this type of process planning - enabled through experience, iteration and experimentation - embeds and actualises design at every stage.
+This process results in a myriad of decisions that the patternmaker must make, all of which can affect the ultimate form of the final product, although they are rarely recognized as possessing design expertise.
+Patternmaking may not constitute 'design' in the authorial sense of original creativity, but this type of process planning-enabled through experience, iteration and experimentation-embeds and actualizes design at every stage.
 We will return to Wighton's experience further on.

-Patternmakers' Mode of Thinking is Constructive
+Patternmakers' mode of thinking is constructive

-Cross claims that a designers' 'mode of thinking is "constructive"74 In making this argument, he contrasts the 'analytic' mode of thought from the sciences, with the constructive nature of designing.
+Cross claims that a designers' 'mode of thinking is "constructive"'.74 In making this argument, he contrasts the 'analytic' mode of thought from the sciences, with the constructive nature of designing.
 Cross identifies what has now become a clichéd characteristic of design thinking: designers are well known for redefining the question, rather than simply analysing a given problem.
 Cross explains, 'design is a process of pattern synthesis, rather than pattern recognition ... it has to be actively constructed by the designer's own efforts'.75 Curiously, were we to insert the term 'patternmaker' in place of the word 'designer' in the above quote, and it would still make sense, although a subtly different kind of sense.

-In my discussions with patternmakers, many have noted that in the pattern planning process, the problems identified by engineers, moulders, and managers were often quite different from the problems (and solutions) identified by patternmakers.
+In my discussions with patternmakers, many have noted that in the pattern planning process, the problems identified by engineers, moulders and managers were often quite different from the problems (and solutions) identified by patternmakers.
 One of most frequent ways that the problem was reframed had to do with the limitations of materials and their affordances.
 The most significant consideration for patternmakers was usually metal shrinkage: accounting for the amount that metal contracts as it cools.
-One of a patternmaker's most prized tools, therefore, was their set of contraction rules, known in different regions as a shrink rule, shrink gauge or a patternmakers' scale.
-[Fig. 7] There were rules (gauges) for steel, copper, bronze, aluminium, and so forth.
-Shrinkage meant, for example, that a pattern had a different form and dimensions to the desired end product, a factor that sometimes troubled their clients and designers, who didn't always recognise their intended 'final product' in the pattern.
+One of a patternmaker's most prized tools, therefore, was their set of contraction rules, known in different regions as a shrink rule, shrink gauge or a patternmakers' scale [7].
+There were rules (gauges) for steel, copper, bronze, aluminium and so forth.
+Shrinkage meant, for example, that a pattern had a different form and dimensions to the desired end product, a factor that sometimes troubled their clients and designers, who did not always recognize their intended 'final product' in the pattern.
 Patternmaker Anthony Freemantle explained: